fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 <div class="content">

-So far we have followed the state management conventions recommended by React.
+So far, we have followed the state management conventions recommended by React.
 We have placed the state and the methods for handling it to [the root component](https://reactjs.org/docs/lifting-state-up.html) of the application.
 The state and its handler methods have then been passed to other components with props.
 This works up to a certain point, but when applications grow larger, state management becomes challenging.

 ### Flux-architecture